nerves-project/nerves/guides/core/hardware-interfaces.md

 [Circuits GPIO](https://hexdocs.pm/circuits_gpio) has a great documentation if you want to use your own firmware and now use Livebook.

-As mentioned in the [Example projects](#example-projects) below, you can find several examples on how to get started with hardware with projects such as:
+As mentioned in the [Example projects](./getting-started.html#example-projects) section, you can find several examples on how to get started with hardware with projects such as:
 - [Blinky](https://github.com/nerves-project/nerves_examples/tree/main/blinky), showing you how to blink the onboard LED.
-- [Hello GPIO](https://github.com/nerves-project/nerves_examples/tree/main/hello_gpio), which will use an LED connected to a GPIO Pin, and a manual switch onther one.
+- [Hello GPIO](https://github.com/nerves-project/nerves_examples/tree/main/hello_gpio), which will use an LED connected to a GPIO Pin, and a manual switch on another one.

 These two examples are great ways to get started with electronics on Nerves.